kiankaas/personal-soccer-stats-analysis/README.md

 ### Data Exploration
 **SQL Query**: [link]() <br/>
 Before diving into the analysis, it is essential to prepare the dataset by exploring its structure, identifying any inconsistencies, and transforming the data as needed for a better analysis.
-This process includes checking for missing values, ensuring the consistency of data formats, and converting categorical variables into usable formats.
+I began by uploading the dataset as a table in **BigQuery**, which allows efficient querying and data exploration.
+In this stage, I explored the data structure, checked for missing values, ensured consistency in data formats, and converted categorical variables into usable formats where necessary.

-After running some queries and exploring the data, here is what I discovered:
+After running some initial queries, here are my key observations:

 1. There are **5** possible outcomes for **Match_Result**: D (draw), L (loss), W (win), PKL (loss via penalty shoot-out), and PKW (win via penalty shoot-out).
 2. I've played in **3 Fall seasons** and **3 Summer seasons**: Fall 21/22, 22/23, 23/24 and Sum 22, 23, 24.